Self Guided Travel

 Getting to the Norfolk Coast Path by Train

 Access to the Norfolk Coast Path is straightforward by rail, with connections linking the coastline to London and the wider network.
-As a self-guided walking route, the trail works naturally with public transport, allowing walkers to arrive at one...
+The route works well with public transport, allowing you to arrive at one end and leave from another.

 Articles